Rank Two Non-Commutative Laurent Phenomenon and Pseudo-Positivity: Specializations

 Similarly, by induction on $m\le-2$ we have

 Thus, by induction on $m\ge1$ we see

 and by induction on $m\le-1$ we see

-\end{proof} Applying the quantum specialization $\pi_v$ to Theorem~\ref{th:combinatorial construction}, Theorem~\ref{th:quantum specialization} gives the following combinatorial construction of the quantum generalized cluster variables $Z^{(\alpha)}_m$.
+\end{proof} Applying the quantum specialization $\pi_v$ to Theorem~\ref{th:combinatorial construction}, Theorem~\ref{th:quantum specialization} gives the following combinatorial construction of the quantum generalized cluster variables $Z^{(\alpha)}_m$ as pseudo-positive Laurent polynomials.
 For notational convenience, we restrict to the quantum generalized cluster variables $Z_m:=Z^{(3)}_m$.

 \begin{corollary}\mbox{} \begin{enumeratea} \item For $m\ge3$, the quantum generalized cluster variable $Z_m$ is computed as follows:

 where \begin{itemize} \item the sum ranges over $(d_1,d_2)$-bounded compatible gradings $\omega$ of $D_{m-2}$; \item $p_\omega=\prod_{i=1}^{u_{m-2,1}}p_{1,\omega_H(h_i)}\prod_{t=1}^{u_{m-3,2}}p_{2,d_2-\omega_V(v_t)}$; \item $\gamma_\omega=\sum\limits_{e<e'\in E_{m-2}}\gamma_\omega(e,e')$ for